QuanHNguyen232/MonteCosmoLocalization/README.md

 ### Website Publishing
 1. Generate html file:
-   * In `html-generator.py`, change the `download_dir` into your Chrome's download folder
+   * In `html-generator.py`, change the `download_dir` into your Chrome's download folder.
    * Run the generator:
       ```bash
       python html-generator.py
       ```

-1. Upload html file and assets (if any) to /`public_html/` folder on lab machine at Gettysburg College
+1. Upload html file and assets (if any) to `/public_html/` folder on lab machine at Gettysburg College.
    ```bash
    chmod -R 755 ~/public_html/folder_to_publish
    chmod -R 755 .